 From the center of the complex (between the two towers), three components extend to the east, south-west and north-west, on an irregular ground plan.
 In both horizontal and vertical directions, the base construction has numerous 45 ° angles.
 The two towers also have the same ground plan with many 45 ° angles and are arranged symmetrically around the center at a distance of 13 meters.

-The twin towers, once called “Soll und Haben” (“Should and Have”) by some, are located near Alte Oper (the Old Opera House).
-The towers lie in the Banking District of Frankfurt at the beginning of Mainzer Landstrasse, as well as at the border of the Westend district, the city center and the central station.
+The twin towers are located near Alte Oper (the Old Opera House) and were once called “Soll und Haben” by some (“Soll und Haben” are the activa and passiva of a balance sheet).
+The towers lie in the Financial District of Frankfurt at the beginning of Mainzer Landstrasse, as well as at the border of the Westend district, the city center and the central station.

 Directly at the main entrance of the Deutsche Bank complex are entrances to the underground S-Bahnhof Taunusanlage (a lightrail system).
 In the south and east, the Wallanlagen are located, from which there are outstanding views of the building.
 In the west, the high-rise axis of Mainzer Landstrasse follows (the Trianon skyscraper, Frankfurter Büro Center and Westend 1).
 The twin towers have become a popular backdrop in print media and on television as a symbol of the German economy.
 The distinctive double towers also contributed to the role of Deutsche Bank as the core element of the close interdependence of large German conglomerates, which is known as Deutschland AG.